 Have you got articular cartilage injury of your knee?
 Cartilage repair can cure knee pain in India.
 Otherwise it can lead to arthritis.
 Prompt treatment can prevent this.
 Learn more about this here.

 Articular cartilage is the lining cartilage at the end of bones of all synovial or bag like joints.
 It has the properties of stress dissipation and lowering the friction within joints.
 It is responsible for preserving the effortless mobility of all joints.
-Complete loss of articular cartilage results in osteoarthritis, which is a chronic debilitating disease in which movement becomes painful along with joint stiffness.
-This osteoarthritis is a form of joint failure like heart failure or kidney failure.
-In the less severe forms, the loss may be localised.
+Complete loss of articular cartilage results in osteoarthritis.
+Osteoarthritis is a form of joint failure like heart failure or kidney failure.
+In pre-arthritic forms cartilage loss is localised.
 It is seen in the following conditions.

 Articular cartilage by itself has no pain fibres.
 Therefore, there may be no pain at all in early stages of cartilage damage.
 Pain signals emanate from other tissues surrounding the joint like the capsule, irritated by the products of cartilage damage.
 There may be a crunching or grating sensation within the joint.
 There may be minor aches and pains and some swelling.
 Sometimes if there is a loose body then the patient may fall unexpectedly.
 There may be a locking feeling due to pain or a loose body.
 Swelling.

 - Knee deformities